ElisabethSchramm/springbootdemo/README.md

     - Detached courses before deleting instructor to avoid foreign key constraint violations
     - Updated instructor using DAO and merge operation
     - Retrieved and updated course using DAO methods `findCourseById` and `update`
+    - Deleted course by ID using DAO method `deleteCourseById`